UPIXO in Action: Mission in Snowdriftland

 Mission in Snowdriftland (originally known as UPIXO in Action: Mission in Snowdriftland) is a 2D platform game originally released as an online Adobe Flash game in 2006 and sponsored by Nintendo of Europe before being remastered and re-released on Steam, created by German studio tons of bits.
 The game was used as an advent calendar advertising various Nintendo products from December 1 to December 24, 2006, with an additional level added each day.
 It was supposed to be taken offline on January 14, 2007, but was delayed until January 16.
 The game was brought back on December 1, 2010, this time to promote upcoming WiiWare titles for the Wii, but once again removed in 2011.

-A remaster of the game with new features, more content and technical updates was later released on Steam on December 1, 2021, with a Switch port following suite on November 29, 2024.
+A remaster of the game with new features, more content and technical updates was later released on Steam on December 1, 2021, with a Switch port following suit on November 29, 2024.

 Gameplay

 While Mission in Snowdriftland plays like a traditional platformer, it can be also played as a digital advent calendar.
 Due to its history and concept the player can open a door each day of December and play one level per day until the final boss stage.

 The game is divided into 4 worlds: Lake, Forest, Mountain, Cave.
 Each world has 6 stages, for a total of 24.
 Each stage contains 24 snowflakes.
 Once the player collects all 576 snowflakes (24 in 24 levels) a huge Bonus Level gets unlocked.

 At the end of each world a miniboss stage is accessible.
 Beating the miniboss will clear the way for the next world.
 The miniboss of world 4 (cave) however will unlock the endboss stage, where Chubby will take on villain El Pix in a final battle.

 At first, Chubby can only take 3 hits before he dies.
 A few levels contain hidden power-ups such as extra heart containers, which will add a permanent extra heart to Chubby's life meter.